apache/nuttx/configs/stm32l476-mdk/README.txt

 CDC/ACM serial ports.
 The MuC console is on port C which will probably be /dev/ttyUSB2 on your Linux host.
 Port A (ttyUSB0) is the MuC SWD debug interface.
 Ports B and D are the MHB* debug and console ports, respectively.

+You may need to be super-user in order access the /dev/ttyUSB2 device.

 *Then MHB is the acronym given to Toshiba Interface Bridged, part number T6WV7XBG.
 See https://toshiba.semicon-storage.com/us/product/assp/interface-bridge.html